theovidal/emby-discord/README.md

 ## 📌 Known problems

-- When on the fullscreen player page, the application think you're switching music
+- When on the fullscreen player page, the application thinks you're switching music
 - If you go on an other website than an Emby instance, the application will not work

 ## 📥 Setup